Louis Wigfall: American Civil War

 In the days leading up to the start of hostilities, Wigfall advocated an attack on Fort Sumter and Fort Pickens in Florida to prompt Virginia and other upper southern slave states to join the Confederacy.
-In January 1865, Wigfall stated his reasons for having supported the Confederacy, namely, opposition to African American equality:
+In January 1865, Wigfall stated his reasons for having supported the Confederacy, namely, opposition to social equality:

 Sir, I wish to live in no country where the man who blacks my boots or curries my horse is my equal.